New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 3. Validate improvements with behavior.
 When a fix goes live, watch session recordings to confirm that users now move smoothly through the path.

 Behavioral analytics also reveal small signals worth tracking - a rising number of returning visitors, shorter hesitation on pricing pages, smoother onboarding flows.
 These details show progress that traditional analytics might overlook.
-Every iteration makes the journey map sharper.
+Every iteration makes your data-driven customer journey map sharper.
 Instead of reacting to problems, teams start anticipating them.
 The map becomes less a report and more a habit - a steady rhythm of observing, learning, and refining based on what users actually do.

 Moving forward with customer journey mapping